About Us: Kenneth J. Dillon

 In addition to suggesting remedies for respiratory and mental disorders, Dillon has devised a theory of transdermal micronutrition and written a book on biophotonic therapy, the leading phototherapeutic treatment of infectious diseases.
 During the COVID-19 pandemic, he advocated gargling and halotherapy as adjuvant therapies.

 In planetary science, Dillon has interpreted the Metis myth to explain how Venus seemed to the ancients to emerge as a comet from Jupiter, though in fact Jupiter pulled it from the outer solar system.
 He has also devised a theory of the terrestrial planets that furnishes fitting explanations of the origins of Mercury, Venus, and Mars; the slow retrograde rotation of Venus and its atmospheric super-rotation; and key features of Mars, Mercury, and the Moon.
-Dillon has identified a braking mechanism that overcomes the main weakness of the Capture Theory of the origin of the Earth-Moon system.
-His Revised Capture Theory shows that the Giant Impact Theory is incorrect.
+Dillon’s Capture Theory of the origin of the Earth-Moon system matches the evidence much better than the Giant Impact Theory does.

 Dillon’s findings resolve the controversy surrounding the Venus theory of Immanuel Velikovsky: Velikovsky made various pioneer’s mistakes, including arguing that Venus had fissioned off from Jupiter.
 But he was right about the central question of whether Venus had repeatedly approached Earth, while his Theory of the Reversing Earth was essentially correct.
 Dillon’s Revised Venus Theory fixes mistakes that kept Velikovsky from accessing an array of additional evidence that approaches of Venus caused the Bronze Age catastrophes.
 Velikovsky’s critics threw the baby out with the bathwater.